DrBubblez/DrBubblez/ReadMe.md

 # 💫 About Me:
 Full-stack developer with practical experience in HTML, CSS, JavaScript, Python, and hands-on exposure to React, WordPress, Node.js, MySQL, and API integration.
 A fast learner with a strong work ethic and a proven ability to adapt to new technologies.
 Completed an intensive full-stack boot camp, building a solid foundation across front-end and back-end development.
-Strong work ethic and dedicated to delivering high-quality solutions, continuous improvement, and driving team success.
+Dedicated to delivering high-quality solutions, continuous improvement, and driving team success.

 ## 🌐 Socials: